hayfa66/System_for_disaster_Responses/README.md

 this is a project for a udacity course it is to make an app on web that can predict a message category regarding the disaster field and shows a certain information about the dataset provided

-# the interface of the web app
+*The interface of the web app*

 ![Screenshot Web1 ](https://user-images.githubusercontent.com/110268610/189388738-30018296-a0ff-44e7-befb-912bbb46c43d.png)

-# The interface for Classifying a message
+*The interface for Classifying a message*

 ![Screenshot Web2  ](https://user-images.githubusercontent.com/110268610/189388509-bfd1883a-f789-4a99-a59b-8086acf6ed9d.png)

 ---------